mahmoud1yaser/PyTranslateScraper/README.md

     - translated_lang (str): the language to translate the HTML content to.

 The function will:
-- extract the main webpage
+- extract the main webpage.
-- translate its content to the specified language
+- translate its content to the specified language.
-- extract all href links from the page, preprocess the anchor links to point to local HTML files, and save the updated HTML content to a file with the specified name
+- extract all href links from the page, preprocess the anchor links to point to local HTML files, and save the updated HTML content to a file with the specified name.
-  - to be able to navigate through the pages without backend server
+  - to be able to navigate through the pages without backend server.
 - extract the processed HTML file and any sub-pages will be saved to the same directory as the script.

 ## Run